 - Viewer: “Ride along” with a subject to see, hear, and sometimes feel what the subject does, but with little access to the subject’s thoughts or feelings.

 - Illusionist: Create sensory-based illusions in their subjects.
 Higher-level talents can handle multiple subjects.
 Sometimes paired with empaths for crowd control.
 See Last Ship Off Polaris-G.

 - Empath: Read and manipulate emotion.
 Higher-level talents can handle multiple subjects.
 Sometimes paired with illusionists for crowd control.
 See Last Ship Off Polaris-G, Minder Rising, Pico’s Crush.

 - Twister: Alter real memories and create credible false memories.
 Higher-level and more killed twisters make undetectable alterations, even to a skilled telepath.
 See Minder Rising, Jumper’s Hope.

 - Sifter: Manipulate human neurotransmitters, hormones, and receptors.
 All sifters have lie detection capabilities; some have talent detection capabilities.
 Sifters cannot be anesthetized by any drug that that acts on neurotransmitters.
 See Last Ship Off Polaris-G, Minder Rising, Pico’s Crush, Jumper’s Hope.

-- Cleaner (a.k.a. eraser): Read, isolate, and sharpen or wipe out memories.
+- Cleaner (a.k.a. eraser): Read, isolate, and wipe out memories.
 Unlike twisters, cleaners can’t change memories, they can only erase, from tiny bits, to leaving a blank slate.
 See Jumper’s Hope.